ga4gh/refget/docs/seqcol.md

 Implementations `MAY` choose to extend this schema by adding additional attributes.
 Implementations `MAY` also use a schema, but we `RECOMMEND` the schema extend the base schema defined above.
 This schema extends vanilla JSON Schema in two ways; first, it provides the `collated` qualifier.
-For further details about the rationale behind collated attributes, see [*Footnote F2*](#f2-collated-attributes).
 Second, it specifies the `inherent` qualifier.
-For further details about the rationale and examples of non-inherent attributes, see [*Footnote F3*](#f3-details-of-inherent-and-non-inherent-attributes).
+For further details about attribute qualifiers, see [*Section 4*](#4-extending-the-schema-schema-attribute-qualifiers).
-Finally, another detail that may be unintuitive at first is that in the minimal schema, the `sequences` attribute is optional; for an explanation of why, see [*Footnote F4*](#f4-sequence-collections-without-sequences).

 ##### Filter non-inherent attributes